Trip Overview of Annapurna Base Camp Trek

 We suggest you have a full travel insurance package that covers medical, personal accident, emergency evacuation, furthermore, it should also include, trip cancellation, loss of gears, natural calamity, theft of or damage to baggage, etc. While you trek in the high altitude some time you get illnesses, small injured, or get sick.
 If you will get any problem and get ill or injured during your trek, Above the Himalaya trekking will taking care of you and in an emergency, we will rescue you.

 If small injuries and health problems and altitude sickness are getting during the trek.
 Our staff will descend to you immediately.
-For the more serious medical issues, emergency Above the Himalaya trekking company will arrange a helicopter rescues for you.
+For the more serious medical issues, emergency Above the Himalaya trekking company will arrange helicopter rescues for you.

 We need a guarantee of payment from your Insurance company or a cash deposit or a promise in Kathmandu.
 While you are trekking with Above The Himalaya Trekking, we will arrange the travel rescue insurance and initial payments.
-We will claim the refund to your insurance company again.
+We will claim the refund from your insurance company again.
 Make sure when you buy the insurance it should cover bother rescue and medical assistance.
 We suggest you giving your full insurance information while you book your trip with us.
 For an emergency case, this will help us to arrange a quick and effective rescue operation and get emergency medical help.

 Annapurna base camp (ABC) trek cost depends on your group size how you travel by bus or private car and your trekking staff.
 Our package includes a trekking guide, porter, transportation by private car.
 It also includes the necessary trekking permits, accommodation meals, all service charges, and taxes.
 You can do the half board package also just hiring a guide, porter, get permits. for your meals and accommodation during the trek, you can pay by yourself also.
 You can browse these pages more for detailed prices and trip dates.